Skip navigation

 Never brown or partially cook chicken to refrigerate and finish cooking later because any bacteria present wouldn't have been destroyed.
 It is safe to partially precook or microwave chicken immediately before transferring it to the hot grill to finish cooking.

 Chicken skin color varies from cream-colored to yellow.
 Skin color is a result of the type of feed eaten by the chicken, not a measure of nutritional value, flavor, tenderness, or fat content.
-Color preferences vary in different sections of the country, so growers use the type of feed that produces the desired colo.
+Color preferences vary in different sections of the country, so growers use the type of feed that produces the desired color.

 Darkening around bones occurs primarily in young broiler-fryers.
 Since their bones have not calcified completely, pigment from the bone marrow can seep through the porous bones.
 Freezing can also contribute to this seepage.
 When the chicken is cooked, the pigment turns dark.
 It's perfectly safe to eat chicken meat that turns dark during cooking.